asvcode/MedicalImaging/README.md

 # Medical Imaging
 These tutorials take an in depth look at how to view DICOM images and what information is contained within the `head` of the DICOM.
 These tutorials also look at what considerations should be taken when evaluating models for medical diagnosis such as Positive and Negative Predictive values, Specificity, Sensitivity, what `RescaleSlope` and `RescaleIntercept` are and how to view diffent tissues densities, Windowing and how to normalize images using `bins`.

-These tutorials are based on the lastest release of `fastai` which was released in August 2020 and `Medical Imaging using Fastai` provides an in depth look at the `fastai`'s `medical.imaging` module.
+These tutorials are based on the lastest release of `fastai` which was officially released in August 2020 and `Medical Imaging using Fastai` provides an in depth look at the `fastai's` `medical.imaging.module`.

 Currently 3 easily accessible `datasets` are used for the tutorials.
 These can be found in the `Getting to know DICOMS` tutorial